jim-moody/node-git-info-json/README.md

-# Node Git Info JSON
+# Node Git Info JSON With Extra

 This module outputs a `git.properties.json` file with some [git commit information](#sample-output).